-All adopted Emerald sites, adopted by the Standing Committee to the Bern Convention and subject to the present Guidelines, are already thoroughly described through the Emerald Standard Data Form.
-This information should be used and completed with the various data described below, compiled and used during the planning of the management measures.
+All Emerald sites adopted by the Standing Committee to the Bern Convention and subject to the present Guidelines, are already thoroughly described through their Emerald Standard Data Form including their borders.
+The information contained in the Emerald site SDF should be used and completed with the various data described below, compiled and used during the planning of the management measures.